Catalina-Final/TuanHoang-eLearning-FE/README.md

 Usage: - user will be able to click in to single Course to see <Course Detail page>
 this Detail Page will <Display> -> Course.Title, Course.Description, Course.Author, TotalUnit Number - There would be a <Button> to <Sign-in page> -> Sign-in will send request to sever, and receive data including <ROLES> which decide what to show in <DashBoard> - There would be a <Button> to <Enrol> that guest could be redirect to a <form>
-this <registration form> will send all data to backend to create newuser !!!
-The registration need to have approval from ADMIN !!!
+this <registration form> will send all data to backend to create newuser

 B/ All login :
 Begin: After login, with <role admin> - users will be redirected to <DashBoard>
 this <DashBoard> would have <Profile Section>, <MainFeeds Section>,.. + <Profile> display current user info and roles + <MainFeeds> display detail according to current user roles - Also, as login, users would be able to see list of unit of course and it detail - User able to logout